The length of a minimal synchronizing word and the \v{C}erny conjecture: Introduction

 \section{Introduction}

 The problem of synchronization of DFA is a natural one and various aspects of this problem have been touched in the literature.
+Prehistory of the topic, the emergence of the term, the connections with the early coding theory, first efforts to estimate the length of synchronizing word \cite{La}, \cite{Li}, different problems of synchronization one can find in surveys \cite{Ju}, \cite{KV}, \cite{Vo1}, \cite{Vo}.

 Synchronization makes the behavior of an automaton resistant against input errors since, after detection of an error, a synchronizing word can reset the automaton back to its original state, as if no error had occurred.
-An occurrence of a synchronizing word limits the propagation of errors for a prefix code.
-The different problems of synchronization have drawn the attention of many investigators (see for instance, surveys \cite{Ju},\cite{KV},\cite{St},\cite{Vo}).
+The synchronizing word limits the propagation of errors for a prefix code.

-A problem with a long story is the estimation of the minimal length of a synchronizing word.
-Best known now as a \v{C}erny's conjecture, it was raised independently also by other authors \cite{Vo}.
-Jan \v{C}erny found in 1964 an $n$-state complete DFA with shortest synchronizing word of length $(n-1)^2$ for an alphabet of size $ |\Sigma| =2$ \cite{Ce}.
-The \v{C}erny conjecture claims that this lower bound on the length of the shortest synchronizing word is also the upper bound for any $n$-state complete DFA.
+A problem with a long story is the estimation of the minimal length of synchronizing word.

+J. \v{C}erny in 1964 \cite{Ce} found the sequence of $n$-state complete DFA with shortest synchronizing word of length $(n-1)^2$ for an alphabet of size two.
+The hypothesis, well known today as the \v{C}erny's conjecture, claims that this lower bound on the length of the synchronizing word of aforementioned automaton is also the upper bound for the shortest synchronizing word of any $n$-state complete DFA: \begin{con} The deterministic complete $n$-state synchronizing automaton over alphabet $\Sigma$ has synchronizing word in $\Sigma$ of length at most $(n-1)^2$ \cite{Sta} (Starke, 1966). \end{con}

 The problem can be reduced to automata with a strongly connected graph \cite{Ce}.
+An attempt to prove this hypothesis is proposed below.

+This famous conjecture is true for a lot of automata, but in general the problem still remains open although several hundreds of articles consider this problem from different points of view \cite{TB}.

+Moreover, two conferences "Workshop on Synchronizing Automata" (Turku, 2004) and "Around the \v{C}erny conjecture" (Wroclaw, 2008) were dedicated to this longstanding conjecture.
+The problem is discussed in "Wikipedia" - the popular Internet Encyclopedia and on many other sites.